sdolmo/personal-finance-app-web-js/README.md

 ## About The Project

-The Personal Finance Application allows users to view their account balances and monitor transactions
+The Personal Finance Application allows users to view and monitor transactions

 The main features provided are: